 The maximum number of graduate credit hours allowed for prior learning is six.
-Credit for prior learning is granted only for experiences gained within 12-years from the date the degree is expected to be awarded.
-Credit for prior learning experiences is subject to the approval of the program director/coordinator and the dean of the college/school in which credit is requested.
+Credit for Prior Learning is granted only for experiences gained within 12-years from the date the degree is expected to be awarded.

 Graduate Work Taken by Seniors